antonlukin/social-planner/readme.txt

 Requires PHP: 7.0
 License: GPLv2 or later

 Social Planner is a WordPress plugin for scheduling announcements of posts to your social networks accounts.
-The following providers are currently supported: Facebook, Twitter, VK.com, Telegram, but you can easily add a new one yourself.

 == Description ==
 Social Planner is a WordPress plugin for scheduling announcements of posts to your social networks accounts.
 The following providers are currently supported: Facebook, Twitter, VK.com, Telegram, but you can easily add a new one yourself.